Skip to content

 Each DataOS Resource has been built for a specific purpose, for instance, Workflow has been built to run batch jobs, while Depot has been built to provide JDBC/ODBC connections to various data sources.
 The Resources are interoperable and can be composed together to implement various architectural designs for the data infrastructure of choice.

 Whether it is Lakehouse Architecture, Data Mesh, Data-first Stack or as an operational layer providing a unified experience on top of an existing data architecture - Resources confer the data operating system with modularization that allows it to be used for any of these use cases.
-The page on Traits of DataOS Resources describes the common properties enveloped within each DataOS Resource.
+The page on Characteristics of DataOS Resources describes the common properties enveloped within each DataOS Resource.

 Configuration of Resources